 Trails & Gardens

-Trails Presented by
+Dogwood Trails Presented by

-Dogwood Trails [click below to view PDF]:
+Dogwood Trails [click below to view maps]:

 Fountain City [East] & Fountain City [West] [Presented by Gentry-Griffey Funeral Chapel & Crematory]

 Holston Hills [Support provided by Holston Hills Country Club]

 Sequoyah Hills [Support provided by The Trust Company]

 Deane Hill [Presented by Food City]

 This invitation-only event kicks off the opening of the Dogwood Trails and Open Gardens.
 This year’s Dogwood Luncheon will be taking place March 31, 2017 at Beaver Brook Country Club with a ribbon-cutting preceding at Gentry Griffey Funeral Chapel.

 Special Thanks to these Fountain City Business Sponsors